-Once we are allowed to reopen, the BH&PS will be extending our exhibit "Lost Main Street: Mom and Pop Businesses of Bristol's Past" into the summer and early fall.
+Once we are allowed to reopen, the BH&PS will be extending our exhibit "Lost Main Street: Mom and Pop Businesses of Bristol's Past".

 We feel that this pandemic has created a new "Lost Main Street" by sidelining the independent and small businesses that help make Bristol such a wonderful place to live and to visit.
 When we reopen we want to include stories from you, the Bristol small business owners, into our exhibit.